 Maximum Residue Levels (MRLs) are the upper legal levels of a concentration for pesticide residues in or on food or feed, based on good agricultural practice and the lowest consumer exposure necessary to protect vulnerable consumers.
 Regulation (EC) No 396/2005 establishes the MRLs of pesticides permitted in products of animal or vegetable origin intended for human or animal consumption.
 The Regulation repeals the previous fragmentary legislation and replaces all national MRLs with harmonised EU MRLs for all foodstuffs.
 Prior to this, each Member State applied its own MRLs for active substances which were not yet covered by EU MRL legislation.

 As of September 2008 the Regulation is fully applicable.
 EFSA is the single risk assessment body involved in the MRL-setting procedure and EFSA’s Pesticides Unit is engaged in the risk assessment of MRLs in accordance with the legislation.
 The unit has already carried out important tasks in the framework of MRL-setting work including assessing the safety of proposed temporary European MRLs in 2007 and adopting reasoned opinions on MRLs for a number of active substances of concern based on requests from the European Commission.
 In addition, numerous applications on the modification of MRLs were assessed.

 Annual Report on Pesticide Residues

-EFSA publishes an Annual Report on Pesticide Residues in the EU based on monitoring information of the official controls on pesticide residues in food received from the 27 EU Member States and two EFTA countries (Iceland and Norway).
+EFSA publishes an Annual Report on Pesticide Residues in the EU based on monitoring information of the official controls on pesticide residues in food received from all EU Member States and two EFTA countries (Iceland and Norway).
 The report assesses the exposure of European consumers to pesticide residues through their diets.

 - Annual Reports on Pesticide Residues